Wool Production Process | Difference between Worsted and Woollen Systems

 Combing

-Before combing the decision is made whether the fibres are to be utilized for woolen or worsted yarns and fabrics.
-Combing aligns longer fibres in a parallel manner so that the resulting “Worsted yarns” are smoother and stronger.
+Before combing, the decision is made whether the fibres are to be utilised for woollen or worsted yarns and fabrics.
+Combing aligns longer fibres in a parallel manner so that the resulting “worsted yarns” are smoother and stronger.
 The fibres are combed by passing through the combing machine.
-Here the fibres are laid in a very oriented arrangement.
+Here the fibres are laid in a very orientated arrangement.

-- Worsteds are chosen for special uses where it is desirable to get a hard surface finish, greater durability, and sharper coloring.
+• Worsted are chosen for special uses where it is desirable to get a hard surface finish, greater durability, and sharper colouring.

-- Under the worsted system, the treatment of wool from the raw state to the finished state makes it possible for the fibre to be twisted in such a manner, as to create a smoother or harder surface.
+• Under the worsted system, the treatment of wool from the raw state to the finished state makes it possible for the fibre to be twisted in such a manner as to create a smoother or harder surface.
 This is the essential difference.
-Fibres can be twisted before to weaving.
+Fibres can be twisted before weaving.

-- Worsted fabrics generally have smoother texture than woolens.
+• Worsted fabrics generally have a smoother texture than woollens.

-- Worsted cloth is less bulky and lighter than woolens.
+• Worsted cloth is less bulky and lighter than woollens.

-- Worsted does not easily sag and hand a crease well.
+• Worsted does not easily sag and hangs a crease well.

-- Worsted cloth has greater tensile strength than woolens.
+• Worsted cloth has greater tensile strength than woollens.